olin/studentgovernment/bylaws.md

 **The Meeting Minutes.** Each meeting of the Student Government and its Committees, including Town Meetings, have minutes detailing the topics discussed in the meeting and actions that were taken.
-Copies of these minutes are kept in a central location Meetings which the presiding officer of the meeting deem private and inappropriate for general knowledge, such as Honor Board hearings, are exempted.
+Copies of these minutes are kept in a central location.
+Meetings which the presiding officer of the meeting deem private and inappropriate for general knowledge, such as Honor Board hearings, are exempted.